 At a Glance

-- Tasks: Lead marketing and sales strategies for Lonely Planet in EMEA, driving revenue growth.
+- Tasks: Lead marketing and sales strategies for Lonely Planet in EMEA, driving growth and revenue.

 - Company: Join Lonely Planet, a renowned guidebook publisher with over 50 years of travel expertise.